ldapjs/node-ldapjs/docs/server.md

 ### entry

-The DN the client is attempting to add (note this is the same as the `dn` property).
+The DN the client is attempting to add (this is the same as the `dn` property).

 ### attributes

 The set of attributes in this entry.
-Note that this will be an array of `Attribute` objects (which have a type and an array of values).
+This will be an array of `Attribute` objects (which have a type and an array of values).
 This directly maps to how the request came in off the wire.
 It's likely you'll want to use `toObject()` and iterate that way, since that will transform an AddRequest into